Puumanamana/CoCoNet/docs/source/getting-started.rst

     conda install -c bioconda coconet-binning

-Install with the latest version with pip
+Install the latest release on PyPi
 ^^^^^^^^^^^^^^^^

 You can also install CoCoNet, from the `Python Package Index <https://pypi.org/project/coconet-binning/>`_ where the latest release are available.
 To install it, you simply need to run the following command (you can omit --user if you're working in a vitualenv):